cosmomime/Screen-Image-Translate-Privacy-Policy/README.md

 - Network connectivity information
 - Location information (general location, not precise real-time location data)

-**Ad Personalization**:
+**Ad Personalization:**

 You can control ad personalization through your device's advertising settings:
-- **Android**: Settings > Google > Ads > Opt out of Ads Personalization
+- **Android:** Settings > Google > Ads > Opt out of Ads Personalization
 - You can also reset your advertising ID in the same settings menu

-**Premium Users**: Premium subscribers do not see advertisements and are not subject to advertising data collection.
+**Premium Users:** Premium subscribers do not see advertisements and are not subject to advertising data collection.

 ### In-App Purchases and Subscriptions

 We offer premium subscriptions and in-app purchases processed through Google Play Billing:

-**Purchase Information Collected**:
+**Purchase Information Collected:**
 - Purchase transaction details (product purchased, price, date)
 - Google Play account information (as provided by Google Play)
 - Purchase verification tokens for security

-**Payment Processing**: All payment processing is handled securely by Google Play.
+**Payment Processing:** All payment processing is handled securely by Google Play.
 We do not directly collect or store your payment card information.

-**Subscription Management**: Subscription status and renewal information is managed through Google Play and synchronized with our app to provide premium features.
+**Subscription Management:** Subscription status and renewal information is managed through Google Play and synchronized with our app to provide premium features.

 ## Error Reporting and Crash Analytics

 ### Firebase Crashlytics

 We use Firebase Crashlytics to automatically collect crash reports and app performance data to help us improve the app's stability and performance.

-**Information Collected**:
+**Information Collected:**
 - Crash logs and stack traces
 - Device information (model, operating system version, available memory)
 - App version and configuration at the time of the crash
 - User actions leading up to the crash (anonymized)
 - Performance metrics (app startup time, network request performance)

-**Data Usage**: This information is used solely to identify and fix bugs, improve app performance, and enhance user experience.
+**Data Usage:** This information is used solely to identify and fix bugs, improve app performance, and enhance user experience.
 Crash data is anonymized and does not contain personal information.

 ### Local Error Logs

 The app may also generate error logs stored locally on your device.
 These logs are not automatically transmitted and remain under your control.
 If you contact us for technical support, we may ask you to voluntarily share relevant logs to help diagnose issues.

+## Data Storage and Local Processing

+### Cookies and Tracking Technologies

+The app itself does not use cookies directly.
+However, third-party services integrated within the app may use local storage or similar technologies:
+- **AdMob:** May store advertising preferences and identifiers locally
+- **Firebase:** May store analytics and crash reporting identifiers
+- **Google Play Services:** May store authentication and billing information

+This data is stored locally on your device and managed by the respective third-party services according to their privacy policies.

 ## Translation Processing

+### Local Translation (ML Kit)

-All image processing and translation occurs locally on your device.
-No images or translations are transmitted to external servers.
-In future updates, we may offer optional online translation services that will be clearly marked and require explicit consent.
+All image processing and translation occurs locally on your device using Google's ML Kit.
+No images, text, or translations are transmitted to external servers.
+Translation models are downloaded and stored locally on your device.

+### Online Translation Services (Optional)

+You may optionally choose online translation services (DeepSeek or OpenRouter) that require internet connectivity.
+When using these services:
+- Only the extracted text content is sent to the chosen API provider
+- Images never leave your device
+- You must provide your own API keys for these services
+- Data is transmitted securely over HTTPS
+- Translation results are processed locally after being received

+**Important:** Online translation services are clearly marked in the app and require explicit user selection.
+You can switch between local and online services at any time.

+## API Key Management

+For online translation services, you must provide your own API keys for DeepSeek and OpenRouter services.
+These keys are:
+- **Stored locally** on your device only
+- **Not transmitted** to our servers or any third parties except the chosen translation service
+- **Used only** for making authenticated requests to the translation APIs
+- **Encrypted** using Android's built-in security features

+**Security Note:** API keys are sensitive credentials.
+We recommend using dedicated API keys with limited permissions and monitoring your usage through the respective service providers.
+You are responsible for securing your API keys and managing your account usage with these third-party services.

 ## Third-Party Services
 - **Google Play Services** - App distribution, updates, billing | [Privacy Policy](https://www.google.com/policies/privacy/)
 - **Google AdMob** (Free users) - Advertisements and targeting | [Privacy Policy](https://support.google.com/admob/answer/6128543)
 - **Firebase Crashlytics** - Crash reporting (anonymized) | [Privacy Policy](https://firebase.google.com/support/privacy)
 - **Google Play Billing** - Secure payment processing | [Privacy Policy](https://payments.google.com/payments/apis-secure/get_legal_document?ldo=0&ldt=privacynotice)
+- **Google ML Kit** - Local translation processing | [Terms](https://developers.google.com/ml-kit/terms)
+- **DeepSeek API** (Optional online translation) - AI-powered translation | [Privacy Policy](https://platform.deepseek.com/privacy)
+- **OpenRouter API** (Optional online translation) - AI model routing | [Privacy Policy](https://openrouter.ai/privacy)
 - **OpenCV** - Local image processing only (no data collection)

 ### Data Sharing
-- **Images/translations**: Never shared - processed locally only
+- **Images/translations:** Never shared - processed locally only
+- **Text content (online translation):** Sent to DeepSeek/OpenRouter APIs only when you choose online services
-- **Crash data**: Anonymized reports to Firebase for debugging
+- **Crash data:** Anonymized reports to Firebase for debugging
-- **Ad data**: Device identifiers to AdMob (free users only)
+- **Ad data:** Device identifiers to AdMob (free users only)
-- **Purchase data**: Transaction details to Google Play Billing
+- **Purchase data:** Transaction details to Google Play Billing
+- **API keys:** Not shared - used only for authenticating with chosen translation services

 ## Your Rights and Controls

 ### Free vs Premium Users
-- **Free Users**: Subject to advertising data collection by AdMob, can watch rewarded ads to temporarily access premium features, all core translation functionality remains private and local
+- **Free Users:** Subject to advertising data collection by AdMob, can watch rewarded ads to temporarily access premium features, all core translation functionality remains private and local
-- **Premium Users**: No advertising data collection, no ads displayed within the app, full access to all features without restrictions
+- **Premium Users:** No advertising data collection, no ads displayed within the app, full access to all features without restrictions

 ### Data Controls
-- **Ads**: Opt out of personalized ads through Android Settings > Google > Ads > Opt out of Ads Personalization, or reset your advertising ID to limit tracking
+- **Ads:** Opt out of personalized ads through Android Settings > Google > Ads > Opt out of Ads Personalization, or reset your advertising ID to limit tracking
-- **App Data**: Clear all local app data through Android Settings > Apps > Cosmo Screen & Image Translate > Storage > Clear Data, or uninstall the app to remove everything
+- **App Data:** Clear all local app data through Android Settings > Apps > Cosmo Screen & Image Translate > Storage > Clear Data, or uninstall the app to remove everything
-- **Subscriptions**: Manage, cancel, or view subscription history through Google Play Store > Account > Subscriptions
+- **Subscriptions:** Manage, cancel, or view subscription history through Google Play Store > Account > Subscriptions
-- **Crash Reports**: Contact us through Discord or support channels to request deletion of specific crash reports
+- **Crash Reports:** Contact us through Discord or support channels to request deletion of specific crash reports

 ## Security